ungoogled-software/ungoogled-chromium/SUPPORT.md

 * An issue tracker.
 Issue trackers are the main hubs for discussions and development activity, and thus the primary means of support.
 They includes problems, suggestions, and questions.
 If you are using a build for an officially-supported platform ([see the list here](docs/platforms.md)), then please refer to the [Platform-specific Support](#platform-specific-support) section to find its issue tracker.
 Otherwise, please use [the main issue tracker](https://github.com/ungoogled-software/ungoogled-chromium/issues).
 * A chat room.
 There are two options available:
     * [Gitter](https://gitter.im/ungoogled-software/Lobby).
 It can use your GitHub account as an identity.
-    * Matrix.org under name `ungoogled-software/lobby`.
+    * Matrix.org at [#ungoogled-chromium:matrix.org](https://matrix.to/#/#ungoogled-chromium:matrix.org).
 It has a bidirectional connection with Gitter.

 ## Platform-specific Support